31 Jul Assurance Testing FAQ’s

 What is the Assurance Testing Program at Geekdom?

 The Assurance Testing Program is an ongoing program where, in addition to the existing health and safety protocols in place, we will test every member working at Geekdom once every 7 days.
-Testing will occur on Wednesday’s from 8:00 am – 1:00 pm.
+Testing will occur on Mondays, Wednesdays, and Fridays from 8:00 am – 1:00 pm.
+No appointment is required.
 The tests will be self-administered with the supervision of a medical professional in the Geekdom Event Centre.

 What kind of test is it?